Every website on the internet is hosted on a server, and most of the world’s servers are powered by fossil fuels.

 So our next steps are:

 1. Moving to a green web host.
 By using green hosting our site will emit ~9% less CO2.
-Green hosts use clean, renewable energy instead of fossil fuel.
+Green hosts use clean, renewable energy instead of fossil fuels.

-2. MEK plants 10 trees through Carbon Positive Australia for every client we work with.
-We have increased this to 20 trees to further reduce our carbon emissions.
+2. Mek plants 10 trees through Carbon Positive Australia for every client we work with.
+We have increased this to 20 trees.

 3. Using WebP instead of JPG will reduce the size of our images thus emissions.
-We tested this by converting our JPGs to WebP — there was an average of ~70kb reduction per file, however our current platform doesn’t support WebP file uploads.
+We tested this by converting our JPGs to WebP — there was an average of ~70kb reduction per file, however our current platform doesn’t support WebP file uploads at this time.
 This will be a priority when we move to a green host.
 WebP is a file format developed by Google to reduce image file sizes.

 4. We’ll continue looking for more ways to improve this site and reduce our digital impact.
 If you have any tips or suggestions, or any questions about this case study, please email impact@mek.studio.